bismuthfoundation/hypernode/doc/commands.md

 returns a json status as string

 ## tx
-id 6
+id 6 - ok
 TX : list of commands_pb2.Command.TX
-One or several tx from the node mempool
+One or several tx from the a node client

 ## block
 id 7
 block : a commands_pb2.Block
 A forged block from a juror.

+## mempool
+id 8 - WIP
+TX : list of commands_pb2.Command.TX
+One or several tx from the peer mempool

 # Command flow